Visiting Author Program

 The Visiting Author Program provides Gordon students the unique experience of delving into the writer’s craft by working with nationally recognized authors and illustrators.
 It is supported by the Karla Harry Visiting Author Fund, which was established in 2006 in memory of Karla Harry, Gordon’s beloved librarian and adored community member.
 This fund was initially endowed by Almon, Suzanne, Stephen, and Sara Hall.
 Gifts from Karla’s friends and family have expanded its mission, and this permanent fund has become a vital part of the school’s library program and literature curriculum.

-Monica Brown will be at Gordon Wednesday, December 4th and Thursday, December 5th, as the thirteenth annual Karla Harry Visiting Author.
-She will present to every grade and lead workshops with Lower School and Middle School students.
+Monica Brown was at Gordon Wednesday, December 4th and Thursday, December 5th, 2019, as the thirteenth annual Karla Harry Visiting Author.
+She presented to every grade and lead workshops with Lower School and Middle School students.

 Monica Brown is the author of the Lola Levine chapter book series and many award-winning picture books including Waiting for the Biblioburro, Marisol McDonald Doesn't Match, and Maya's Blanket.
 She has collaborated with eleven-year-old Sarai Gonzalez on the Sarai chapter book series.
 Her picture book biographies include one on musician Tito Puente and another on Pablo Neruda.
 Her latest picture book, Frida Kahlo and Her Animalitos, was named a New York Times Best Illustrated Book of 2017 and 2018 Pura Belpré Honor for Illustration.